wbmattis2/digital-response-generator/README.md

 * Urgent Opportunities (`[digital_response_urgent_opps]`)
 * Events (`[digital_response_events_calendar]`)

-Users with JavaScript enabled can enter a location and search radius to narrow displayed results.
+Users with JavaScript enabled can enter a location and search radius to narrow down displayed results.

-Styles are included in the shortcode and can be found in the plugin folder assets/css/listing.css.
+Styles are included in the shortcode and can be found in the plugin folder under assets/css/listing.css.

+Listings can be added to Company accounts in Neon CRM through Neon forms or added manually by Neon CRM system users.
+Listings for accounts marked "hidden" will not appear on the listings pages.

 ## How to Use: Member Map